To define servitization we want to adopt this post “Towards a Common Definition of Servitization” by Prof. Tim Baines.

 Product and service are therefore symbiotic.
 The service helps the customer obtain the result for which he purchased the product, the product generates the data on which the service is based.

-The collection of this data is the pivot on which the system leverages.
+The collection of data is the pivot on which the system leverages.
 This is why, in fact, a sustainable and competitive value proposition based on a product-service system necessarily needs a connected product and connected services.